Nilesh2000/HappyFoxAssignment/README.md

 # HappyFox Assignment

-Python scripts to fetch emails from Gmail, store them in a database, and perform rule-based operations on them.
+Python scripts to fetch emails from Gmail, store them in a database, and perform rule-based operations on them. ((Video Demo)[https://youtu.be/Tbbc49QYREg])

 ## Table of Contents